profit-adda-web/Chartbot/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 **Chartbot** is an open-source Python project by **Profit Adda Web** for market data analysis and visualization.
-It fetches live or historical data, computes technical indicators, and generates interactive dashboards to assist in trading and market research.
+It fetches live or historical data, computes technical indicators, and generates interactive dashboards to assist in trading and market research for more info visit https://www.profitaddaweb.com

 ---